Skip to content

 The project name is displayed in the center (shows “Unnamed” for new projects).

-The interface is organized into three main sections for efficient workflow management.
+The interface is organized into three sections.

 • Font Family: Upload font files (TTF, OTF, WOFF formats)